-1. Go to Tools > Search jobs.
+1. Click Tools > Search jobs....

-- 2. Type-in the strings you want to find (example, "gcc conflict").
-You can also constrain your search by searching for specific values in specific fields.
-See Search ExamplesSupported Search Fields. - 3.
+- 2. Type in the strings you want to find (example, "gcc conflict").
+You can also constrain your search by searching for specific values in specific fields. - 3.
 Click Search.

 The values come from fields in the build annotation file.